BastienCH08/NodeAndReactESILV/Readme.md

+Project ESILV Node and React

+In group of 3 members:
+Shangzhi LOU
+Sainan BI
+Bastien CHEREL

+We delevoped an application for the final project of the semester decomposed into 2 parts: frontend and backend.

 Frontend Development:
 The frontend of the web application has been crafted using Angular and TypeScript to ensure a robust and scalable user interface.
-I was leveraging the power of Angular, the project extensively utilized ng-Bootstrap for a sleek and responsive design, providing a seamless user experience.
+We were leveraging the power of Angular, the project extensively utilized ng-Bootstrap for a sleek and responsive design, providing a seamless user experience.
 Furthermore, the implementation included the integration of ag-Grid, a highly versatile library facilitating dynamic and feature-rich tables, ensuring efficient data representation and manipulation., a powerful charting graph library, was seamlessly incorporated to visualize data and offer insightful representations.